atooms-mirror/postprocessing/docs/index.rst

 - the ``value`` array contains the actual value of the computation, in this case the values of :math:`g(r)`

-We can directly plot the results with
+As you can see there is very little improvement when using the full trajectory.

 .. code:: python

-    pl.plot(gr.grid, gr.value)
+    pl.plot(gr.grid, gr.value, label='Default')
+    pl.plot(gr_all.grid, gr_all.value, label='All time origins')
     pl.xlabel("r")
     pl.ylabel("g(r)")

 .. image:: gr.png

 You can show the results right away with the ``show()`` method, which formats the labels automatically.
 The method returns a ``matplotlib`` axis object for further customization.